-NS aspires to full circularity in 2030 in terms of procurement, maximum reuse of materials and zero waste in offices, workshops and trains.
-To achieve that, we apply the following guiding principles: limit the primary use of raw materials, optimise material efficiency and ‘there is no such thing as waste’.
+NS aspires to achieve full circularity in 2030 in terms of procurement, maximum reuse of materials and zero waste in offices and workshops and from trains.

 Optimum use of materials

 We take good care of our materials by focusing on effective maintenance and timely repairs so as to extend their service life.
 After twenty years of service, our double-decker trains are upgraded so that they can serve another twenty years.
-2020 saw the completion of the modernisation project for the VIRM1 series and the start of serial production for modernisation of the VIRM2/3 series.
-Once again, the focus in these projects is on the optimum use and reuse of materials.
-We have succeeded in upgrading 86% of old VIRM1 train components, reintegrating them in the trains as good as new.
-Of all materials, 13% is put to new uses elsewhere.
-In total, 99% of each VIRM2/3 train is given a new lease of life (2019: VIRM1 99%).
-This allows us to keep 40 million kilogrammes of materials in the cycle.
+In 2021, the follow-up for VIRM1 trains has begun with the upgrading of 44 double-decker trains of the VIRM2/3 model.
+In this project we upgrade 85% of 20-year-old train components and reintegrate them in our trains for another twenty years of service.
+Of all materials, we put 13% to new uses elsewhere.
+In total, 99% of each VIRM2/3 train is given a new lease of life.
+For this project, Circular Train Modernisation, NS received the 2021 Circular Award.

 There is no such thing as waste